-8 Auditors
+9 Auditors

-8.1 Duration of the mandate and term of office of the Lead Auditor
+9.1 Duration of the mandate and term of office of the lead auditor

 Our external auditor's term of office is one year.
 It ends with the approval of the annual financial accounts by the general meeting.
-Re-election and revocation by the general meeting are possible at any time.
+Re-election and revocation for cause (aus wichtigen Gründen) by the general meeting are possible at any time.
 The lead auditor is rotated every seven years in accordance with Swiss law.

-Our independent external auditor is BDO AG ("BDO"), Schiffbaustrasse 2, 8005 Zürich, Switzerland, and has been our independent auditor since our incorporation on 6 April 2021.
+For the period between the AGM 2023 held on 12 April 2023 and the next general meeting, BDO AG ("BDO"), Schiffbaustrasse 2, 8005 Zurich, Switzerland, has been elected our independent external auditors.
+BDO has been our independent auditor since our incorporation on 6 April 2021.
 BDO is supervised and regulated by the Federal Audit Oversight Authority.
 Since 6 April 2021, René Füglister has been the lead auditor.

-8.2 Auditing fees
+9.2 Auditing fees

-Total auditing fees charged by BDO for the audit of the consolidated financial statements, the audit of the statutory financial statements as well as the audit of selected sections of the Remuneration Report 2022 of the Company (i.e., PolyPeptide Group AG) for the financial year 2022 amounted to CHF 618,796.
+Total auditing fees charged by BDO for the audit of the consolidated financial statements, the audit of the statutory financial statements as well as the audit of selected sections of the Remuneration Report 2023 of the Company (i.e., PolyPeptide Group AG) for the financial year 2023 amounted to CHF 703,790.

-8.3 Additional fees
+9.3 Additional fees

-For additional services performed by BDO (or its affiliates) in the year ended 31 December 2022, PolyPeptide was charged total non-auditing fees as follows:
+For additional services performed by BDO (or its affiliates) in the year ended 31 December 2023, PolyPeptide was charged total non-auditing fees as follows: